thoughtbot/guides/style/elixir/README.md

 * Prefer pattern matching and guards in function definitions over conditionals in the function body.
 * Break long lines after 100 characters.
+* Order the dependencies of a module as: `use`, `import`, `alias`.
+* Put a empty line between each type of dependency.
+* Sort the dependencies in each section alphabetically.